Hamish Hay

-Sir Hamish Grenfell Hay (8 December 1927 – 7 September 2008) was a New Zealand politician, who served as Mayor of Christchurch for fifteen years, from 1974 to 1989.
-He was Christchurch's longest-serving mayor.
+Sir Hamish Grenfell Hay (8 December 1927 – 7 September 2008) was a New Zealand politician.
+He served as mayor of Christchurch for fifteen years, from 1974 to 1989, and is the city's longest-serving mayor.

 Early life and family

 Hay was one of four children of philanthropist Sir James Hay; David was his identical twin brother.
 He was educated at St Andrew's College from 1940 to 1944, and became an accounting clerk in 1945.
 In 1947, he joined the staff of Hay's, a department store, which was founded by his father and later became a publicly listed company.
 He became deputy managing director of the company in 1962, a position he held until 1974, when Hay's Ltd was merged with Wright Stephenson & Co.
 Hay retired from his business interests when he became the Mayor of Christchurch in 1974.

-In 1955, Hay married Judith Leicester Gill.
+His engagement to Judith Leicester Gill was announced in February 1955; at the time he lived in Riccarton and she lived in Sumner.
+They were married three months later at Christchurch on 14 May 1955.
 They were to have five children.